telecmi/softvoice_test_module/dialpad_module.md

 * Click the call icon button without entering the number and check what happens.

-* Check what happens if you enter the wrong number and make a call.
+* Check what happens if you enter the invalid number and make a call.

 * Enter the user Extension and make a call and check whether the call goes through or not.